SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 6. **wgpu cooperative-matrix:** experimental in wgpu v29 (Vulkan/Metal targets only, API unstable) —
    adopt in the WGSL GEMM generator once stabilized.
 7. **Crates.io publication** of marquetry-core as a standalone Rust library: post-1.0 decision.
+8. **In-place mutation policy for saved tensors:** the Python engine has no version counters, but zero-copy views in the Rust engine make mutation of a tensor saved for backward observable.
+   Decide in Phase 2 whether to forbid, copy-on-save, or version-check — and test the chosen behavior.

 ---